ccwss-maker/AMR-Tire-Wear-Opt/README.md

 # AMR-Tire-Wear-Opt
-This is our repository for 'Swept Volume-Aware Trajectory Planning and MPC Tracking for Multi-Axle Swerve-Drive AMRs.'
+This is our repository for 'Dynamic Model-Based NMPC Tracking for Multi-Axle Swerve-Drive AMRs to Reduce Tire Wear'.
 We will make it open access once the paper is accepted.